EQUINE CLICKER TRAINING.....

 I started clicker training in the winter of 2000-2001 after buying Alexandra Kurland's first book, Clicker Training for Your Horse.
 I read the book and thought it sounded interesting and started playing with clicker training my horses.
 Since then I have been hooked.
-I had always been interested in animal behavior and having a good relationship with my horses.
-Clicker training combined all my interests together.
+Prior to this I had spent 20+ years riding and training my own and a few other horses.
+I am primarily a dressage rider, although I like to jump a little (I evented when I was younger and braver) and my horses all hack out.
+I had always been interested in animal behavior and having a good relationship with my horse and clicker training combined all my interests together.
 No wonder I enjoy it so much.

 If you want to know more about my own personal story (how I found clicker training and why I got hooked), you might be interested in the following articles:

 Also, here is a little piece I wrote for one of the clicker lists.